Evaluating Vision Foundation Models for Pixel and Object Classification in Microscopy: Results

-We compare ObAP with the previous results (Fig.~\ref{fig:ObAP_results}), see also methodology in Sec.~\ref{sec:obap}.
+Like with DeAP, the ObAP experiments are restricted to SAM, SAM2, DINOv3, and $\mu$SAM as the domain-specific model and do not include SAM3 or KRONOS; accordingly, the domain-specific model for CRC and HBM here is $\mu$SAM.
 We use the same set-up as before but train each ObAP model only once due to long training.
 Runtimes are reported as in Sec.~\ref{sec:res_deap}.

-ObAP outperforms random forests across most datasets and training regimes.
-As observed in DeAP, SAM2 achieves the highest performance, DINOv3 yields the worst results.
-Notably, on LIVECell, PanNuke, and CRC, the best ObAP models surpass the ResNet.
-Conversely, on HBM and Planari, ResNet outperforms ObAP, aligning with previous observations on these datasets.
+ObAP outperforms RFs in terms of result quality across most datasets and training regimes.
+As observed in DeAP, SAM2 and DINOv3 achieve the highest performance.
+Notably, on all datasets the best ObAP models surpass the ResNet.
 The training times for ObAP are comparable to those of the ResNet18 baseline.